akirak/helm-linux-disks/README.md

 # helm-linux-disks

 [udiskie](https://github.com/coldfix/udiskie) is a useful program for mounting/unmounting removable devices in Linux, but it doesn't support LVM at present.
-This `helm-linux-disks` package provides an alternative, manual interface for mounting volumes through udisks2 in Linux with primitive support for LVM.
+This `helm-linux-disks` package provides an alternative, manual interface for mounting volumes in Linux through udisks2 with primitive support for LVM.

 ## Features

 - Display a hierarchy of block devices using `lsblk` command
 - Use `udisksctl` command to run a bunch of operations on a device
   - Mount/unmount a file system
-    - Kill Emacs buffers under the mount point before unmounting a file system
+    - Kill Emacs buffers under its mount point before unmounting the file system
   - Lock/unlock a dm-crypted device
   - Power off a device
 - Primitive support for LVM which helps you handle a LVM-on-LUKS device